waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### C. Open Puzzles & Hypotheses
 - **FAILED HYPOTHESIS (Attempt Count: 5+):** Randomly using teleporters to find a new path has failed.
 I am stuck in an isolated loop between segments of 4F, 6F, and 10F.
-- **FAILED HYPOTHESIS (Attempt Count: 1):** Systematically explored the 4F-6F-10F teleporter loop for a hidden trigger.
-No new paths or triggers were found.
+- **FAILED HYPOTHESIS (Attempt Count: 1):** Systematically exploring every reachable tile in the 4F-6F-10F teleporter loop segments has failed to reveal a new path or trigger.
 This loop is a confirmed dead end for progression.
 - **Item on 4F:** An item at (4,10) is blocked by closed gates at (5,13) and (6,13).
 No obvious switch in the room.
 - **FAILED HYPOTHESIS (Attempt Count: 1):** The intra-floor teleporter at (24, 12) on 3F does not open the gates at (18, 9) and (18, 10).
-- **Tool Consolidation Idea:** Combine `map_segment_analyzer` and `dungeon_navigator` into a single, more powerful exploration tool that can both analyze a map segment and generate an optimal exploration path.
-- **WKG DEBT:** The edge for the 3F-4F stairs is missing the `destination_entry_point`.
-Must fix this when next on 4F.
-- **Tool Consolidation Idea:** Combine `map_segment_analyzer` and `dungeon_navigator` into a single, more powerful exploration tool that can both analyze a map segment and generate an optimal exploration path.
 - **WKG DEBT:** The edge for the 3F-4F stairs is missing the `destination_entry_point`.
 Must fix this when next on 4F.